Selmer groups as flat cohomology groups: Selmer groups as flat cohomology groups

-\bpp[Selmer structures] \lab{sel-str} Let $K$ be a global field, and let $M$ be a finite discrete $\Gal(\ov{K}/K)$-module.
-A \emph{Selmer structure} on $M$ is a choice of a subgroup of $H^1(K_v, M)$ for each place $v$ such that for all $v$ but finitely many, $H^1_\nr(K_v, M) \subset H^1(K_v, M)$ is chosen (compare \cite{MR07}*{Def.~1.2}); its \emph{Selmer group} is the subgroup of $H^1(K, M)$ obtained by imposing the chosen local conditions, i.e., it consists of the cohomology classes whose restrictions to every $H^1(K_v, M)$ lie in the chosen subgroups. \epp
+\bpp[Selmer structures] \lab{sel-str} Let $K$ be a global field, and let $M$ be a finite discrete $\Gal(K^s/K)$-module.
+A \emph{Selmer structure} on $M$ is a choice of a subgroup of $H^1(K_v, M)$ for each place $v$ such that for all $v$ but finitely many, $H^1_\nr(K_v, M) \subset H^1(K_v, M)$ is chosen (compare with the definition \cite{MR07}*{1.2} in the number field case).
+The \emph{Selmer group} of a Selmer structure is the subgroup of $H^1(K, M)$ obtained by imposing the chosen local conditions, i.e., it consists of the cohomology classes whose restrictions to every $H^1(K_v, M)$ lie in the chosen subgroups. \epp